MohammadYusufDotCom/DevOps-Notes/AWS_Ingress_LB.md

-## How to install nginx ingress congtroller in aws and connect with existing load balancer
+## How to install nginx ingress congtroller in aws and connect with existing Network load balancer

 ## Pre-requisite-1: Create EKS Cluster and Worker Nodes (if not created).
 ```t